 My tooth is just fine though…

 Last Saturday as I was just finishing washing my car (which has been neglected since I went overseas), my wife came to me, complaining about a toothache.
-She been having a toothache for sometime now but often put off the visit to the dentist.
-She would normally subdue the pain with pain killers but this time, nothing was doing.
+She has been having a toothache for some time now but often puts off the visit to the dentist.
+She would normally subdue the pain with painkillers but this time, nothing was doing.
 By then, it was already five something in the evening, so the clinic that she normally visits was closed.
 We had to look for another dentist.
 I recalled seeing one dental clinic near my grandma’s house, so we tried our luck there.

 Dentist 1

-We asked for pain killer and wanted to come back in couple of days for the surgery.
+We asked for a painkiller and wanted to come back in a couple of days for the surgery.
 At least I could bring extra cash then.
-The total charge was RM35 (the pain killer was free of charge).
+The total charge for the consultation was RM35 (the painkiller was free of charge).

 We drove up to my grandma’s house where my wife took the pain killer and went to sleep as I was playing with my niece.
 Less than 30 minutes, she came down still with the pain, so we decided to go to clinic that I wanted to go earlier (the first clinic was closed by then).
 The second clinic was opened until 9.30 pm and they accepted credit cards – so, I thought we might as well do the surgery.